Comment on page

 The Alchemix Algorithmic Market Operator

-Recently, it dawned on the Alchemix team that these DAI and ETH reserves could be more intelligently deployed in order to better benefit the Alchemix ecosystem.
-Instead of these assets passively making money elsewhere in DeFi, it makes much more sense to use these funds actively in the market to earn the protocol income and to better manage our pegs.
+While building V2, it dawned on the Alchemix team that these DAI and ETH reserves could be more intelligently deployed in order to better benefit the Alchemix ecosystem.
+Instead of these assets passively making money elsewhere in DeFi, it makes much more sense to use these funds actively in the market to earn the protocol income and to better manage the prices of the alAssets.

-Through its own automations the Alchemix Elixir would take a similar approach to market operations, with the exception that we cannot mint alUSD into the LP pools.
+Through its own automations, the Alchemix Elixir takes a similar approach to market operations, with the exception that Alchemix cannot mint alUSD into the LP pools (thus maintaining the overcollateralized nature of alAssets).

 See below for a diagram that shows how funds flow through the market.